muneer78/muneer78.github.io/_posts/2024-04-04-athletics.md

 I'm picturing calls like this from the A's GM to a player:

-GM: "Hey, Shea Langeliers is stuck in traffic.
+**GM**: "Hey, Shea Langeliers is stuck in traffic.
 How about making your major league debut today??

-Player: "My mother in law's in town and I have to mow the lawn.
+**Player**: "My mother in law's in town and I have to mow the lawn.
 Ask me again next week."